danielckv/FaceMasksDetector-Covid19/README.md

 # Face Mask Detector (COVID-19 era)

 ## Intro
-The project is based on RCNN approach to detect faces and masks in images.
+The project is based on RCNN approach to detect faces and masks in images, including association to the specific person that trained on.
+There are three main components in the project:
+- Face detection
+- Mask detection
+- Person association

 ## Model Architecture
 - Input layer: Convolutional layer with 32 filters, kernel size 3x3, and ReLU activation function